We may receive compensation when you click on links to products from our partners.

 In 2019, the ride-sharing industry reported $14.1 billion in earnings.
 The same year saw $16.6 billion in profits for the app-based delivery industry.
 Clearly, there is money to be made in industries that involve employees driving their own vehicles.

 Ridesharing is a global phenomenon that is quickly replacing traditional taxis.
 The convenience of ordering a ride from your phone is hard to beat.
 Uber is by far the largest ride-sharing company in the world, followed in North America by Lyft.
-These companies
+These companies hire drivers to use their own vehicles to pick up and drop off riders who order rides through the app.

 In 2019, the ride-sharing industry reported $14.1 billion in earnings.
 The same year saw $16.6 billion in profits for the app-based delivery industry.
 Clearly, there is money to be made in industries that involve employees driving their own vehicles.Click To Tweet